|Title||Vintage 19th c. marbled paper, Serpentine pattern |

 The pattern is created by starting with a Turkish base.
 A comb with one set of teeth is drawn through the bath twice vertically, once in either direction with the second pass halving the first.
 This step is repeated horizontally.
 Then the final step is to draw a comb, with one set of teeth set at slightly wider intervals, through the bath once vertically in wavy lines reminiscent of the way in which a snake moves.

-The primary colors for this sample are dark red, blue, white, yellow and black.
+The primary colors for this example are purple, blue, green and yellow.

 |Paper Process/Medium||Surface application papers -- Marbled papers |